-A balanced school education is essential in helping your son to develop as a well-rounded individual with a wide range of interests and knowledge.
+A balanced school education is essential in helping your child to develop as a well-rounded individual with a wide range of interests and knowledge.

 Parade offers a rich range of cultural, sporting, outdoor and community activities that provide opportunities for creative expression and physical and social achievements.